Hey friend, the time has come for a mid-year review & reset. So what’s changed in the past 3 months? Other than this new haircut I’m sporting.

 Career & freedoms

 I’ve felt behind in my career for a long time.
 This has mostly been caused by how long it took me to finally settle into my engineering niche, mobile engineering, coupled with the lack of ability to perform the relevant tasks as part of my job.
 I’ve seen many people promoted above me, often for reasons I won’t dare mention as they risk ruining my mood, and wondered if I was going about my career the wrong way.
-I read a book in the midst of one such episode that no only gave me comfort but restored my confidence in myself and my chosen path, “Range: Why Generalists Triumph in a Specialised World”.
+I read a book amid one such episode that not only gave me comfort but restored my confidence in myself and my chosen path, “Range: Why Generalists Triumph in a Specialised World”.
 Range answers an important question better than any book before, What’s the most effective path to success in any domain?

-Early in my career I was a backend engineer as this came easily to me and it made me feel intelligent so I assumed it my path but I didn’t allow that to stop me from exploring the frontend, which lead me to realise how much I enjoyed building tools with people in mind, not just mathematical elegance, and so I became a full-stack engineer (backend + frontend).
+Early in my career I was a backend engineer as this came easily to me and it made me feel intelligent so I assumed it was my path but I didn’t allow that to stop me from exploring the frontend, which lead me to realise how much I enjoyed building tools with people in mind, not just mathematical elegance, and so I became a full-stack engineer (backend + frontend).
 The further down this path I went I found out about mobile engineering, now I can build tools that people can have on them throughout the day, this again sparked my passion and I laboured to find ways to do more of it, even if it meant only as side projects.
-As I began getting better and better at mobile development I was able to recruit it at my workplace and use my learning to inform other parts of my work at great value to myself and the team.
+As I began getting better and better at mobile development I was able to recruit it at my workplace and use my learning to inform other parts of my work, which came at great value for myself and the team.
 The other side effect of having built up a wide array of skills was that I could make informed lateral leaps when making technical decisions, which proved very valuable while collaborating in larger teams.
 Another interest I was honing in parallel was leadership skills — how do you effectively lead a team and support a team?

 I learned early on watching my friends found and fail at startups that the hardest thing most intelligent people fail at is working with others.
 As soon as I started investing in my communication and collaboration skills I saw how much better my teams performed and how close we all grew, so I stayed the course, reading every book, watching every talk.
 All these parallel branches finally began to converge in the past 3 months as I took on more and more team lead responsibilities.
 Creating alignment across teams, resolving conflicts, reasoning about the future of products and actioning those plans day in day out.
 I keep a folder on my desktop titled “Wins” and in the past 3 months, it has begun overflowing with success from work!